MadanRaj-H/CS766-Project/README.md

 </figure>

 ### CNN Model
-### Introduction

 <p>
 Deep learning is an artificial intelligence function that imitates the workings of the human brain in processing data and creating patterns for use in decision making.
 Deep learning is a subset of machine learning in artificial intelligence (AI) that has networks capable of learning unsupervised from data that is unstructured or unlabeled.
 The convolutional neural network (CNN) is a class of deep learning neural networks.
 CNNs represent a huge breakthrough in image recognition.
 They’re most commonly used to analyze visual imagery and are frequently working behind the scenes in image classification.
 The main reason behind this is because in CNN is feature engineering not required.
 Before CNN, people spent a lot of time on feature selection(algorithm for features extraction).
-When compared with these handcrafted features with CNN, CNN as well or even better in terms of accuracy.
+When compared with these handcrafted features with CNN, CNN performs well or even better in terms of accuracy.
 That is because it learns different features from images.
 </p>
 ### Static
 <p>
-The model we are using currently is built from scratch and we have integrated this model with the static processing of images to improve the accuracy of the model.
+The first model is built from scratch and we have integrated this model with the static processing of images to improve the accuracy of the model.
 When the image is preprocessed the background is removed which leads to better training of the model.
 The CNN used has the following architecture:
 <p align="center">
   <img src="images/image3.png"/>
 </p>